Le Lac Tchad

 Global health

-This is the content of a poster presented today by The Geneva Learning Foundation (LinkedIn | YouTube | Podcast | Twitter) at the International Social and Behavior Change Communication Summit 2022 (#SBCCSummit) held 5-9 December 2022 in Marrakech, Morocco.
+This is the content of a poster about vaccine confidence presented today by The Geneva Learning Foundation (LinkedIn | YouTube | Podcast | X/Twitter) at the International Social and Behavior Change Communication Summit 2022 (#SBCCSummit) held 5-9 December 2022 in Marrakech, Morocco.
 What is the Geneva Learning Foundation?
 Get the full reportRead the preface by Heidi Larson

-From responding to the initial shock of the pandemic to preparing COVID-19 vaccine introduction
+Vaccine confidence: from responding to the initial shock of the pandemic to preparing COVID-19 vaccine introduction

 Over 6,000 health professionals joined the COVID-19 Peer Hub in July 2022, part of the Geneva Learning Foundation’s (TGLF) global immunization learning-to-action platform.